home-assistant/home-assistant.io/source/_integrations/vodafone_station.markdown

 ### Tested models

-This integration was tested against the following models:
+This integration was tested against the following models from Sercomm:

-- Vodafone Power Station
+- Vodafone Power Station (SHG3000)
-- Vodafone WiFi 6 Station
+- Vodafone WiFi 6 Station (RHG3006)